Wood rot & trim repair in The Woodlands, TX — free written estimate.

 • Primer coat on any bare wood surfaces (top, sides, ends — the cuts where rot starts)

-• Two coats of exterior paint to match existing color (we color-match at paint store using a chip)
+• Two coats of exterior paint to match existing color (we color-match at the paint store using a chip)

 • Cleanup — all rotted debris hauled away, paint chips swept up

-— Available as add-on (extra cost)
+Available as add-on (extra cost)

 • Structural framing repair (rotted wall studs, rafters) — larger scope, separate quote